 This vegetarian dish is inspired by the renowned Carbonara.
 I would not call it “Vegetarian Carbonara” though, as there is no such thing in Italy.
-If you are interested in the original Roman dish, many Cannolo Award winners have recipes for it (for instance the excellent Spaghetti alla carbonara by Memorie di Angelina).
+If you are interested in the original Roman dish, many Cannolo Award winners have recipes for it, including Memorie di Angelina’s Spaghetti alla carbonara.

 Aside from how it should be called, the dish that I’m presenting is absolutely delicious and fun to eat.
-Just like for Carbonara, the main execution difficulty is to find the right moisture balance, allowing the eggs to firm up “just enough” and not more!
+Just like for Carbonara, the main execution difficulty is to find the right moisture balance: allow the eggs to firm up “just enough” and not more!

 - 2 eggs, beaten

 - 100 g (3 ½ oz) smoked scamorza (or smoked provolone), thinly diced

 - 1 Tbsp unsalted butter

 - 2 cloves garlic, sliced

 - Black pepper, freshly ground

 - Prepare the ingredients (1), then start boiling the pasta in salted water for the time indicated on the box.

 - Lightly beat the eggs with the Parmigiano (2).